blinard-BIOINFO/NCBITaxonomy/README.md

   * build a Blast "Delimitation File", used when building a blast database index focusing on a particular NCBI Taxonomy clade.
   * ... etc ...

-This package has been initially developed during the following projects:
+This package was initially developed for the following academic projects, with punctual changes in the following years:

-* The contribution of mitochondrial metagenomics to large-scale data mining and phylogenetic analysis of Coleoptera.
+* *The contribution of mitochondrial metagenomics to large-scale data mining and phylogenetic analysis of Coleoptera.
 Linard B et al. Mol Phylogenet Evol.
-2018 Nov;128:1-11.
+2018 Nov;128:1-11.*
-* Lessons from genome skimming of arthropod-preserving ethanol.
+* *Lessons from genome skimming of arthropod-preserving ethanol.
 Linard B. et al.  Mol Ecol Resour.
-2016 Nov;16(6):1365-1377.
+2016 Nov;16(6):1365-1377.*
-* Metagenome skimming of insect specimen pools: potential for comparative genomics.
+* *Metagenome skimming of insect specimen pools: potential for comparative genomics.
 Linard et al. Genome Biol Evol.
-2015 May 14;7(6):1474-89.
+2015 May 14;7(6):1474-89.*

-If these sources are of any use in your own projects, the authors would greatly appreciate that you cite one of those.
+If these sources are of any use in your own project, the authors would greatly appreciate that you cite one of these manuscripts.

 ## Requirements